| Site Type: Long Term/National Priorities List (NPL) |

 EPA has been working with various state and federal agencies including the CTDEEP and Connecticut Department of Public Health (CTDPH), the ATSDR, the National Oceanic and Atmospheric Administration (NOAA), the Army Corps of Engineers, and others to address the issues found at the Raymark Superfund site.

 EPA has also worked closely with the Town of Stratford in an effort to find publicly acceptable approaches to address the contaminated areas throughout the town.
 To this end, EPA has worked with a number of citizens groups, including the Raymark Advisory Committee (RAC), the Raymark Superfund Team (RST), Stratford Action for the Environment (SAFE), and Save Stratford.
 Numerous meetings have occurred throughout the years in an effort to reach agreement on clean-up approaches of areas contaminated with Raymark waste.
-Agreement has been reached for 4 of the 24 properties in operable unit 6 (OU6) and EPA has issued a Record of Decision (ROD) for the permanent clean-up of those 4 properties.
+Agreement has been reached for 4 of the 24 properties in operable unit 6 (OU6) and EPA issued a Record of Decision (ROD) in 2011 for the permanent clean-up of those 4 properties.
 The ROD also included temporary measures or "interim actions" for all other locations where potential exposures to Raymark waste could occur.
 The type of temporary measure necessary will be determined on a property-by-property basis and will remain in place until permanent remedies are implemented.

 In addition, an independent redevelopment consultant, Vita Nuova, has been funded by EPA to work with the Town and assist in the planning and redevelopment of various options for the former Raybestos Memorial Field (OU4) (see OU4 under "Response Action Status" below).
-This area is estimated to contain over 200,000 CY of Raymark waste at depths up to 16 feet .
+This area is estimated to contain over 200,000 CY of Raymark waste at depths up to 16 feet.
 The objective of this effort is to integrate a cleanup approach for this area that will also provide for beneficial reuse for the Town.

 Response Action Status